NEW: Now available with Navigate Epidemiology 101 - a complete, off the shelf, online course.

 * To learn more about the AAC&U initiative, The Educated Citizen and Public Health, or to download the curriculum guide, log on to: www.aacu.org/public_health.

-Robert H. Friis, PhD-Professor, Chair, Department of Health Science - California State University, Long Beach
+Robert H. Friis, PhD-Emeritus Professor and Chair, Department of Health Science - California State University, Long Beach

 Robert H. Friis, PhD, earned his doctorate from Columbia University and completed a postdoctoral fellowship in social epidemiology at the Institute for Social Research, University of Michigan, Ann Arbor.
 He received his Bachelor of Arts degree in psychology from the University of California at Berkeley.